yellowflickerbeat/FakeNews_Detection/README.md

 # FakeNews_Detection
 1. Abstract<br>
 The objective of this project is to detect fake news using machine learning techniques.
-We implemented a solution that uses a combination of VADER sentiment analysis for headlines, a Random Forest Classifier for article text, incorporating the various subjects as features for the model and various linguistic features such as average sentence length, Flesch-Kincaid readability,
+I implemented a solution that uses a combination of VADER sentiment analysis for headlines, a Random Forest Classifier for article text, incorporating the various subjects as features for the model and various linguistic features such as average sentence length, Flesch-Kincaid readability,